Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 - In textbooks for students and in materials for teachers.

 Typically, inflated statistics go with talk of epidemics, threats to our youth, and similar alarmist language.
 Of course, growing problems justify bigger budgets.
-Increased staffs.
+Also increased staffs.
 Higher salaries.
 And more power.

 Many people and entities have a vested self-interest in exaggerating the extent of underage drinking.
 They generally include these.